 Student computer labs

 General purpose computing labs are available for use by all SCU students.
-All labs provide access to the Internet, print facilities and have a standard suite of software available.
+All labs provide:

 - Support and maintenance of the general purpose computing labs.

 - Provision of standard operating environment,with a standard suite of software available.

 - Preparation of software builds for computers based on teaching requirements.

 - Support for students on computing matters associated with the use of the labs and associated network services.

 - Assistance to teaching staff during classes for any matter related to the use of the facilities.

 Some computing labs are available at all times for casual use ie. they are not timetabled for teaching purposes.
 Labs that are timetabled are still available for casual use, however if a class is scheduled to commence, please ensure you vacate the room in time for the class to commence.

 There are also computers available for use in the Library e-Space and some Schools have dedicated computer labs for students enrolled in their courses [campus maps].
 Lismore campus Library provides connectivity for your laptop to the local area network through either wireless or an ethernet cabled connection.
 You may configure either connection yourself or have library support staff assist you.

 Students and staff members are not to connect their personal computer equipment to the network in any computing lab on any SCU campus.